AN EXCELLENT FOUNDATION FOR FUTURE SUCCESS

 A variety of in-house assessments are used in the lower grades to assess students’ skills in reading, language arts, writing, and math DRA (Developmental Reading Assessment).
 This is an individual test that assesses a child’s reading level based on a Level A–Z scale, and is used in grades K–2.

 DRA END OF YEAR BENCHMARKS

 STAR reader assessment is a computer adaptive test administered 2-4 times a year in grades 1 (2nd semester) and grade 2 to measure individual reading progress.

 Again a variety of in-house and other assessments are used to measure student growth in all academic content areas.

-MAP – (Measures of Academic Progress) a computer adaptive assessment is one of the assessment tools used to measure progress in grades 3–6.
+MAP – (Measures of Academic Progress) this computer adaptive assessment is one of the assessment tools used to measure progress in grades 3–6.
 Students are tested in August/September and again in April/May.
-MAP measures what students know and give teachers an accurate measure of student performance, whether a student meets or exceeds grade level expectations.
+MAP measures what students know and gives teachers an accurate measure of student performance, whether a student meets or exceeds grade level expectations.
 MAP results help teachers plan instruction.

 The STAR reader assessment is administered between 2–4 times a year and measures individual student progress in reading.
 Accelerated Reader is a reading program that allows students to work towards quarterly goals (set by the teacher) and read books within their specific reading level in order to experience maximum growth.

 We know that it is important for you to be aware of what your child is doing in school.
 We communicate to you about how your child is doing through report cards and parent conferences.

 These take place the week prior to the October break (Thursday and Friday all day)